 Home NAS System

-A home NAS system built on a Quectel Pi H1 single-board computer provides high-speed storage via SSD solid-state drives, enables file sharing using Samba service, supports multiple access methods, and provides a convenient private cloud storage solution for home users.
+The home NAS system is built on the Quectel Pi H1 smart single-board computer, provides high-speed storage via SSD solid state drives, enables file sharing through the Samba service, supports multiple access methods, and delivers a convenient privatized deployment solution for home users.

 Development Resources Summary

-Quectel Pi H1 Single Board Computer 1 Quectel Pi H1 Smart Ecosystem Development Board for Linux Learning with Python Programming and AI Kit
+Quectel Pi H1 Smart Single-Board Computer 1 Quectel Pi H1 Smart Single-Board Computer

 CPU Cooling Fan 1 Raspberry Pi 5 Official Active Cooler with Heatsink and Thermal Pad